feathersjs-ecosystem/feathers-objection/README.md

   See [`withSchema`](https://vincit.github.io/objection.js/api/query-builder/find-methods.html#withschema)
   documentation.

+- **`modifierFiltersResults`** - when `false` the `total` count of a `find()` query is calculated from the original result set, ignoring the `count` of any `$modify` query.
+  The default behaviour is to apply the count of the modifier to the result total, assuming that the modifier may influence the result total by filtering the result set.
+This can be used to workaround issues with `groupBy` and the result count.
+See [this issue](https://github.com/feathersjs-ecosystem/feathers-objection/issues/102) for a detailed explanation.

 ### Composite primary keys

 Composite primary keys can be passed as the `id` argument using the following